America First Works

 AFW notably supported policy efforts that would allow for the mass at-will firing of federal civil services employees, which University of Maryland School of Public Policy Professor Don Kettl called an “effort to gear up a major assault on the federal employment system.”

-Brooke Rollins, CEO
+Brooke Rollins, Senior Advisor

 Brooke Rollins is Trump’s former White House Domestic Policy Council Director, and a close ally of Jared Kushner and was allegedly hired to tip internal power struggles in favor of Kushner.